global-electrification-platform/gep-onsset/docs/source/Scenario run.rst

 The simplest way to run a scenario is via ``GEP Generator.ipynb``.
 You may refer to the previous section on how to get is up running.
 In order to run a scenario you will need:

 - **The primary input file** (see *Malawi.csv* from previous section)
-- **Fill in the calibration parameters** (see *Steps 2,4, 5* from previous section)
+- **Fill in the calibration parameters** (same as *Steps 2,4 and 5* from previous section)
 - **Provide the scenario parameters** (*Steps 3 & 6*)

 .. note::
-	There are 6 scenario parameters in *Step 3* - also called "levers" in the GEP ecosystem.
+	**The GEP "levers"**

+	The GEP levers refer to 7 key decision parameters, the selection of which can drastically change the output of the electrification analysis.
+They cover the following:

+	- Population growth rate
+	- Level of electricity consumption in to-be-electrified settlements
+	- Targeted national electrification rate in the intermediate year
+	- Expected electricity generating cost for the central grid
+	- Capital cost of photovoltaic systems
+	- Diesel price
+	- Electricity demand targets for productive uses (agriculture, health, education)
+	- Rollout plan - prioritization (e.g who gets electricity first and how?)

 	Each lever has 1-3 possible options the combination of which can generate 216 scenario as presented in the `GEP Explorer <https://electrifynow.energydata.info/>`_.
 The GEP generator guides the selection process with embedded documentation and link to the relevant sources.

 **Step 7** runs the electrification analysis for the specified scenario. **Note** that in this step, you may also provide the parameter `cost_choice` if you want to include (1) or exclude (2) break down of investment costs.
 The first option will add computational time in the analysis.

 **Step 8** prepares a summary table, four graphs and a map over the key results of the analysis for a quick, on-the-fly review.

-**Step 9** expoprts the results into 3 csv files.
-The **_Variables**.csv file provides a summary of input variables.
-The **_Summaries**.csv file provides a summary of key results of the electrification analysis.
-The **_Results**.csv file provides the electrification results in full granularity.
-An overview of the content is available in the next section.
+**Step 9** exports the results into 3 csv files:

+	- The **_Variables**.csv file provides a summary of input variables
+	- The **_Summaries**.csv file provides a summary of key results of the electrification analysis
+	- The **_Results**.csv file provides the electrification results in full granularity.
+An overview of the content is available in the next section

 Running with gep_runner